SmartBear/zephyr-scale-junit-example/README.md

 The script `script.sh` generates the JUnit XML results files, zip them together and uploads to Zephyr Scale using the API [`POST /automations/executions/junit`](https://support.smartbear.com/zephyr-scale-cloud/api-docs/#operation/createJUnitExecutions).
 The abovementioned API accepts either a single XML file as well as a .zip file containing multiple XML files.
 The POST request will create a new test cycle in Zephyr Scale containing the results and will respond with the key of the created test cycle.
-To run the script, execute the following command in bash shell:
+To run the script, execute the following command in bash shell providing the Jira project key as the first parameter and Public REST API token as the second one:

 ```
-./script.sh
+./script.sh PROJECT-KEY TOKEN
 ```

 ### Linking JUnit tests to Zephyr Scale test cases

-Zephyr Scale relies on a specific format for naming tests: either test case name is matched by full class name and test method name, or a test case key is parsed from the method name if the method name starts or ends with a Zephyr Scale test case key.
+Zephyr Scale relies on a specific format for naming tests: either test case name is matched by full class name and test method name, or a test case key is parsed from the method name if the method name contains a Zephyr Scale test case key.

 For example from ExampleTest class:
 ```